Still, even if you do everything right, you can still break down!

 Any car which has stuff like a "one touch push button start" feature is likely to have some sort of drive by wire also.

-1) Pull back on the gas pedal with your right foot, step on the brakes with your left foot.
+If your throttle sticks, here's how to come to a safe stop 1) Pull back on the gas pedal with your right foot, step on the brakes with your left foot.
 Many sticking gas pedals have been from shifting floor mats, so look at your floor mats and keep them clear of the pedals.
 Floormat or whatever, pulling back on the pedal with your toe might "unstick" it.

 2) YOUR BRAKES PROBABLY STILL WORK